Introduction

 “Anyone who produces or provides pornographic images or films of another person for profit shall be convicted of sexual exploitation.”

-Why is this compatible with freedom of expression?
-Because the Freedom of the Press Act protects publication, not the process behind production.
-However, what cannot be done without a constitutional amendment is to completely ban all pornographic material (content ban), prohibit private individuals from making sexual films of themselves, and prohibit people from viewing erotic sexualized images in general.
+Why is this consistent with freedom of speech?
+Because the Freedom of the Press Act protects the publication itself, not the process behind it.
+However, without a constitutional amendment, it is not possible to impose a total ban on all pornographic material (a content ban), prohibit private individuals from making sexual films of themselves, or prohibit people from viewing sexualized images in general.

 Research